NEW

 • Panther supports over 100 security log types across more than 50 different categories.

 • AI agents share synthesized learning across the detection, alerting, and co-pilot layers.
-Context built during triage transfers into detection engineering and threat hunting, so triage findings inform threat hunting queries in the co-pilot, and baseline deviations surfaced during investigation can feed directly into new or refined detection rules.
+Context built during triage transfers into detection engineering and threat hunting.

 2. Microsoft Sentinel